ovis-hpc/readthedocs/docs/source/ldms/ldms-streams.rst

   2. If running an mpi program, make sure openmpi is installed/loaded on the system.
   For more information on how to install and build the code across various platforms, please visit `Darshan's Runtime Installation Page   <https://www.mcs.anl.gov/research/projects/darshan/docs/darshan-runtime.html>`_

-2. To build HDF5 module for darshan, you must first load the module with ``module load cray-hdf5-parallel`` then run configure as follows:
+2. **OPTIONAL** To build HDF5 module for darshan, you must first load the module with ``module load cray-hdf5-parallel`` then run configure as follows:

 .. code-block:: RST

   ../configure --with-log-path=<darshan-prefix>/darshan/build/logs --prefix=<darshan-prefix>/darshan/build/install --with-jobid-env=PBS_JOBID CC=cc --with-ldms=<path_to_ldms_install> --enable-hdf5-mod --with-hdf5=<path-to-hdf5-install>
   make && make install

-If you do not have HDF5 installed on your system, install this with:
+2a. **OPTIONAL** If you do not have HDF5 installed on your system, install this with:

 .. code-block:: RST